 Cord Cutting Guides, News, and Reviews

 Bloomberg Television has the news and finance information you need to succeed in a fast-moving world.
 Some financial decisions take time and effort to gain the best possible outcome.
 But some decisions, like cutting out the cable bill, seem bittersweet when our favorite financial news channel is on the line.
 We’re here to let you in on a secret: you can watch Bloomberg Television and get rid of your cable or satellite plan.
 Like many other network television channels, Bloomberg Television is available online — not just in the form of short on-demand videos, but in a real Bloomberg Television livestream, with all the same stuff you'd get through cable or satellite.
 The only real difference is that you'll pay a lot less.
 Sound good?
 Then read on, and we'll show you how to watch Bloomberg Television without cable.

 Here are a few of our favorite ways to stream Bloomberg TV:

-If you watch Bloomberg Television regularly, then you probably already know that cable and satellite – the services we call “legacy pay TV” services – are in trouble.
+If you watch Bloomberg Television regularly, then you probably already know that cable and satellite – the services we call “legacy pay-TV” services — are in trouble.
 That's because streaming services, led by on-demand streaming pioneers like Netflix, have made it easy for us to stay entertained without cable.
 For that, we can thank something called “skinny bundles.”